Analysis | Biden escalates his efforts to puncture the Fox News bubble

 For all of the right’s focus on Biden’s mental acuity, he’s sufficiently adept at the sort of exchange seen Thursday to be able to put Doocy on the defensive.
 Not that this friction between Fox News and a Democratic White House is newly emergent.
 Biden’s willingness to engage offensively with Doocy echoes the disparagement and criticisms that were a frequent feature of Barack Obama’s administration.

 What’s different now are the stakes.
-Fox News is powerful, capturing an audience of hundreds of thousands of people a night.
+Fox News is powerful, capturing an audience of millions of viewers a night.
 It shifted during the Trump administration in part out of an effort to retain the attention of Trump’s more fervent supporters.
 In 2013, Fox News’s prime-time lineup flowed from Greta Van Susteren to Bill O’Reilly to Megyn Kelly to what was then its populist anchor, Hannity.
 Now, the channel is hosting a rotating slot of right-wing personalities in the 7 p.m. hour, before handing things over to Tucker Carlson, Hannity and Laura Ingraham.
 If those names aren’t intimately familiar to you, trust me when I say it’s a significant move away from the center.

 The network (and Carlson in particular) remains a lodestone for much of the often-self-contained conversation on the political right.
 In November, after it became obvious that Biden had won the election, I pointed out that with Trump vanquished, Biden’s main opponent — misinformation from the right — remained potent.
 (Right-wing misinformation, driven by Trump, then spent months claiming that no such vanquishing had occurred.)
 Biden and his team clearly recognize this threat, as evidenced by their willingness to engage with Doocy.